rancher/rancher-docs/docs/api/workflows/kubeconfigs.md

 :::warning Important

 The kubeconfig content is generated and returned in the `.status.value` field **only once** when the Kubeconfig is successfully created because it contains secret values for created tokens.
-Therefore it has to be captured by using an appropriate output option, such as `-o jsonpath='{.status.value}'` or `-o yaml`.
+Therefore it has to be captured by using an appropriate output option, such as `-o jsonpath='{.status.value}'`, or `-o yaml`.

 :::

 A kubeconfig can be created for more than one cluster at a time by specifying a list of cluster names in the `spec.clusters` field.
-Cluster names can be looked up by listing `clusters.management.cattle.io` resources:
+You can look up cluster names by listing `clusters.management.cattle.io` resources.

 ```sh
 kubectl get clusters.management.cattle.io -o=jsonpath="{.items[*]['metadata.name', 'spec.displayName']}{'\n'}"